yanxuwong/academic-kickstart-new/content/project/2012-Mexico-keyboards.md

 url = "/project/2012-mexico-keyboards/"

 [header]
-image = "headers/bubbles-wide.jpg"
+image = "headers/test.JPG"
-caption = "Input design :smile:"
+caption = ":smile:"

 +++
 This project formalized my interest in the text input problem.
 While doing text input for the Meꞌphaa language documentation project it was imperative to get Unicode encoded texts.
 I worked with Kevin Cline to create OS X and native Windows OS keyboards for Meꞌphaa writers.
 We used [Ukelele](http://scripts.sil.org/ukelele) to create the OS X keyboards and  [Microsoft Keyboard Layout Creator (MSKLC)](https://msdn.microsoft.com/en-us/globalization/keyboardlayouts.aspx) to create the Windows keyboards.